-Tamarindo Village is a three-level community of lovely little villas, right next to Tamarindo, perfectly positioned for the beaches, shops, and eateries.
+Our final surf camp recommendation in Tamarindo is Tamarindo village.
+Tamarindo Village is a three-level community of lovely little villas, perfectly positioned for the beaches, shops, and eateries.
 Situated on a hillside overlooking the greenery and ocean below, it’s an idyllic retreat.

 There are villas of all shapes and sizes, each of which has spacious bathrooms, garden showers, loft bedrooms, modern kitchenettes, and everything you need to make yourself feel at home while on your trip.
 Tamarindo Village also offers regular activities, so be sure to check what’s happening if you end up staying.
 You can book a room here from $64 a night.

-There are plenty of fantastic surf spots to hit near Tamarindo, whether you want to stick close to the city and all of its surf schools or if you want to head out for the more adventurous and often more challenging spots north of the city.
-Here, we’ll take a closer look at some of the best surf spots on offer in Tamarindo.
+There are plenty of fantastic surf spots near Tamarindo, whether you want to stick close to the city and all of its surf schools or if you want to head out for the more adventurous and often more challenging spots north of the city.
+Here, we’ll take a closer look at some of the best surf spots in Tamarindo.

 The beach that’s situated right outside the city, a long coast of smooth white sand and fantastic waves at the mouth of a river.
 Strong currents during tidal fall make for some excellent surfing, especially on the breaks of Pico Pequeno and El Estero.
 These are practically designed for more advanced surfers, but there are plenty of surf schools nearby to help newcomers sharpen their skills.